 The underlying idea is that bad information, whether maliciously or innocently entered into the debate, can be corrected with good information.
 In an active and vigorous political culture, lies will be punished and truth will rise to the top.

-This brings us back to the unavoidable practical problem - no one wants the job.
-The courts police a strange subset of complaints.
+It is worth stating clearly that the most likely road ahead is no change.
+While there is public support for regulation, there is little prospect of support from major parties, and while regulators in a private capacity think it might be a good idea, organisationally no one wants the job.96 The courts police a strange subset of complaints.
 The ASA is a private body who would rather not get involved in elections.
 The Electoral Commission is a public body who want to avoid the perception of bias.
 Ultimately this all comes back to Parliament, unless MPs either legislate or create a code of self-regulation no one is willing to intercede further.

-We can roughly divide possible paths into the legalistic Australian approach or a New Zealand-esque system of self-regulation.
+The possible paths that might exist include the legalistic Australian approach or a New Zealand-esque system of self-regulation.
 The Australian approach would be an expansion of current law to encompass political misleading statements, but would also introduce a proportionality requirement with regards to whether the statements in question could actually have affected the election.
 This could also be designed to allow challenges to election material without involving the courts by empowering the Electoral Commission to make initial judgements.

 The New Zealand system instead deals with misleading statements formally but not legally.
 An implementation of this would require a code of conduct between parties that a body like the ASA could enforce.
 As the sanctions are far weaker than voiding elections, a greater number of claims would be likely to be judged.

-This ultimately comes down to whether the Electoral Commission or the ASA would be better suited for the job.
-The South Australian example suggests that the Electoral Commission would never be entirely comfortable with the role.
-On the other hand the ASA has experience dealing with separating fact from opinion in commercial advertising and, despite claims to the contrary, political advertising isn't all that different.
-It makes more sense to expand the scope of the job the ASA is doing anyway than to graft a new role (that civil servants would be uncomfortable with) onto the Electoral Commission.
+Practically, the ASA has experience dealing with separating fact from opinion in commercial advertising and, despite claims to the contrary, political advertising is not all that different.
+It makes more sense to expand the scope (and resources) of the job the ASA is doing than to graft a new role onto the Electoral Commission.

 As a result of the ASA's work in commercial advertising the public have an expectation that factual content is policed and a learned understanding of the ways more dubious facts are presented to comply with this.
-Ironically this undermines some of the public's defences against political misinformation.
-A claim that would have to be marked with an asterisk and suspicious small-print by an airline can be stated bold as day by a political advertiser.
-By existing and not policing political advertising the ASA oddly makes the situation worse than if it did nothing at all.
+This might undermine the public's defences against political misinformation.
+A claim that would have to be marked with an asterisk and suspicious small-print by an airline can be stated boldly by a political advertiser.
+That a majority of people are unaware that the same standards do not apply is a problem that arguably sits with the ASA.

-It's tempting to hope for the ASA to come out fighting - after all they're not without measures to enforce compliance.
-However, this would in reality be an extraordinary combative approach from the ASA.
-While we've seen British courts give leeway to restrict misleading speech under law, what we haven't seen to date is how willing they would be to apply this to private actors enforcing restrictions extra-legally.
-As decisions made by the ASA have been found to be subject to judicial review, stepping too far beyond the aegis of the legal backstop would invite challenge.
-While the resulting legal arguments would be very interesting, it's understandable for the ASA to want to avoid "interesting" legal cases.
-(Notes)
+Aside from the limited law around character, there is not an equivalent legal threat to persuade political parties of the virtues of being part of a voluntary system of regulation.
+While British courts have leeway to restrict misleading speech under law, what has not been seen to date is how willing they would be to apply this to private actors enforcing restrictions extra-legally.
+As decisions made by the ASA have been found to be subject to judicial review, stepping too far beyond their legal backstop would invite challenge.

-The NZ ASA shows that regulation without legal basis can be successful, but this ultimately depends on a political culture of no one complaining about it.
+The New Zealand ASA shows that regulation without legal basis can be successful, but this depends on a political culture of no one complaining about it.
 The cautionary tale of FACTS in Australia shows that regulation without rooted support is fragile.
-Fundamentally our political culture is hostile to the idea and, as there is no legal or institutional stick to beat it with, the culture needs to be persuaded to reform itself.
+Fundamentally our political culture is hostile to the idea and would fight against action outside a legal or agreed arrangement.

-- That Article 10 of the European Convention of Human Rights, in granting the right of freedom of expression, allows advertisers to impart information and opinions but that in exercising that right what was factual information and what was opinion should be clearly distinguishable.
+- That Article 10 of the ECHR, in granting the right of freedom of expression, allows advertisers to impart information and opinions but that in exercising that right what was factual information and what was opinion should be clearly distinguishable.

 - That the right of freedom of expression as stated in Article 10 is not absolute as there could be an infringement of other people's rights.
 Care should be taken to ensure that this does not occur.